sri-arjuna/iotd/README.md

 Requires:
 ---------
 * Bash
-* TUI
 * feh
-* ImageMagick (optional, if you want to automaticly 'downsize' the downloaded images to your screen res)
+* ImageMagick (optional, if you want to automaticly 'resize' the downloaded images to your screen res)

+Also, but nothing to worry about:
+* TUI (will be installed automaticly if missing)

 Install: